 We ARE the Starrs.
-Dancing became a part of our lives in the summer of 2001 when our son, Ryan Starr, was nearly 15 and his grandmother asked if he would learn to dance so that she would have someone to dance with at her upcoming 50th anniversary party.
-He agreed and the rest is history....or HIS story...as one might say.
+Dancing became a part of our lives in the summer of 2001 when our son, Ryan Starr, was nearly 15 and his grandmother asked if he would learn to dance so that she would have someone to dance with at their upcoming 50th anniversary party.
+He agreed to give it a try and it quickly became a passion to share it.

-Training in ballroom required a lot of travel but Ryan spent his money on training with the best of the best all over the country.
+Training in ballroom required a lot of travel but Ryan spent his money on training with the best of the best all around the country.
 From Canadian Champions to World Champions, even the father of Lindy Hop himself, Frankie Manning.
-He never missed an opportunity to learn from the Masters.
-Ryan competed in American style and International style over a period of about 3 years.
+Ryan never missed an opportunity to learn from the masters.
+He competed in American style and International style over a period of 3 years.

 Championship competitor 2003-2005

 More than 60 first place awards in competitions across the nation.

 First Place in USA Dance National Championships 2004 Bronze Syllabus American Style Smooths

 First Place in USA Dance National Championships 2004 Silver Syllabus American Style Smooths